peteroupc/MailLib/api/com.upokecenter.mail.ContentDisposition.md

 ### getParameters
-    public final Map<String,String> getParameters() Gets a list of parameter names associated with this object and their values.
+    public final Map<String,String> getParameters() Gets a list of parameter names associated with this object and their values.<p>For the "filename" parameter, the value of that parameter is not adapted with the ContentDisposition.MakeFilename method.
+Thus, for example, the "filename" parameter, if any, returned by this method could have an arbitrary length, be encoded using RFC 2047 encoded words (which some email implementations still like to write out, even though that RFC says encoded words "MUST NOT appear within a 'quoted-string'"; see ContentDisposition.MakeFilename), or not be usable as is as a file name.</p>

 **Returns:**